jackson-family/he-gave-me-my-ears/content/2012-10-28-sunday-thoughts.md

 > it:

 > 1. sound on vs. off
-> 1. Syllbable identification (single words) - given the topic
+> 2. Syllable identification (single words) - given the topic
-> 1. Vowel identification (single words) - given the topic
+> 3. Vowel identification (single words) - given the topic
-> 1. Consonant I.d. (multiple levels of this actually, in words) - given the topic
+> 4. Consonant I.d. (multiple levels of this actually, in words) - given the topic
-> 1. Word I.d. (single words) - given the topic
+> 5. Word I.d. (single words) - given the topic
-> 1. Word I.d.
+> 6. Word I.d.
 At the END of a sentence only &hellip; and later in middle, then beginning of a sentence - given the topic
-> 1. 1-2 word I.d.
+> 7. 1-2 word I.d.
 At end of a sentence, then middle, then beginning - given the topic
-> 1. Single word I.d.
+> 8. Single word I.d.
 WITHOUT a topic given
-> 1. 1-2 word I.d.
+> 9. 1-2 word I.d.
 WITHOUT a topic given
-> 1. Sentence I.d.
+> 10. Sentence I.d.
 WITHOUT a topic given

 Interesting stuff, no?

 -----

 My Primary class was happy to see me back.
-(I teach three 9 and 10-year olds each week, kind of like junior Sunday School.)
+(I teach three 9 and 10-year-olds each week, kind of like junior Sunday School.)
 One of the girls asked me how my ear was doing and seemed concerned when I told her that I still couldn&#x02bc;t hear very well out of my ear.
 I wonder if she thinks that my surgery